Error-Robust Retrieval for Chinese Spelling Check: Experiments

-In this section, we introduce the details of experiments including datasets, metrics, baselines and main results we obtained.
-Then we conduct analysis and discussions to verify the effectiveness of our method.
+In this section, we introduce the details of our experiments, including the datasets, metrics for evaluation, baselines, and the main results we obtained.
+Then, in the next section, we conduct further analyses and discussions to verify the effectiveness of our method.